lorenzowood/authenticon-client/README.md

 When it loads (using jQuery’s *ready()* call) it calls the API end point to retrieve an array of encoding methods.
 It uses these to populate the drop-down in the nav bar that allows the user to change methods.

 The main page either shows a form to enter a fingerprint (validated for exactly 40 digits) or shows the result of encoding.
 The type of the encoding method (*image* or *text*) is used to determine how to render the result of calling the API.
-For text, *<pre>* is used to allow line breaks to work.
-The only styling override in the file is to boost the size of *<pre>* text.
+For text, <code>&lt;pre&gt;</code> is used to allow line breaks to work.
+The only styling override in the file is to boost the size of <code>&lt;pre&gt;</code> text.

 ## Considerations for further development ##